zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 Above problems have been witnesses by me directly and indirectly across various software engineering departments and industries.
 In this article I will explore how above problems can be remedied by focusing on Lead and Cycle time.

-## Manufacturing is not knowledge work
+## Knowledge work is not Manufacturing

 Agile methodologies do borrow ideas from lean manufacturing and engineering.
 While some ideas such as standards, components, trunk based development, and value streams have been very useful, others such as Kanban, Theory of Constraints (ToC), Little's Law and One piece flow get applied wrongly.
 As a practitioner I have immersed myself in these concepts reading "Agile Management for Software Engineering" and "Phoenix Project" and for a while I was under impression that these concepts were working.
 Only after some reflection it became evident that these ideas did not work as expected, they actually ended up slowing delivery operations which lead towards a lot of frustration.
 In this section we will explore why exactly ToC, Little's Law and one-piece flow can't be applied literally as they do in Lean Manufacturing.